The Glass Is Half Full

 Brennan Pang

 Brennan Pang is a Co-founder of Trekaroo.
 He is a father to 2 boys and a girl and loves exploring and adventure travel.
-A California kid who loves mountaineering, climbing, snowboarding, and biking everywhere.
+A California kid who loves mountaineering, climbing, snowboarding, and riding his bike everywhere.
 He has lived in a hut at a chicken farm in Zimbabwe, gotten amoebic dysentery while paddling a dugout tree in Madagascar, hiked to Everest base camp in winter, chilled with the giant tortoises of the Galapagos, and witnessed a fair number of volcanic eruptions.
 He spent six months traveling through Central and South America with his family and has enjoyed swimming with sharks and stingrays in Tahiti.
+He holds a B.S. in City and Regional Planning from Cal Poly, San Luis Obispo and a Masters in City Planning from the University of Pennsylvania.
 Follow him on instagram at @overdare.

 Leave a Reply